-The only thing I don’t like about the create a new product in Ecwid is that you cannot edit the URL and while the auto generated URL’s a pretty good, for all the products, they do include a random number sequence at the end.
-My personal preference would be to remove these to make the URL’s look as good as possible.
+One thing that isn’t the best when creating a new product in Ecwid is that you cannot edit the URL and while the auto-generated URLs are pretty good, all of the product URLs include a random number sequence at the end, which isn’t the cleanest from an SEO perspective.

-To help you organise your products, Ecwid have gone for the tried and tested category model, which allows you to create both parent and sub-categories.
+To help you organize your products, Ecwid has gone for the tried and tested category model, which allows you to create both parent and sub-categories.

-One relatively recent addition to Ecwid is a bulk editor for your inventory and this has improved the workflow and usability of Ecwid a lot!
-As the new tool allows you to quickly and easily edit your product info such as title, SKU, price and stock levels all from one simple screen.
+When it comes to managing your inventory, Ecwid has a bulk editor, which allows you to quickly and easily edit your product info such as title, SKU, price and stock levels all from one simple screen.

-The add new product page in WooCommerce is very easy to use and is based around the classic post/page creator in WordPress.
-There is the options to add full and short descriptions as well as a main featured images and additional images.
+The add new product page in WooCommerce is very easy to use and is based on the classic post/page creator in WordPress.
+There is the options to add full and short descriptions as well as a main featured image and additional images.

 To add product information, there is a tabbed section below the main description that allows you to add pricing, inventory and delivery information along with any product attributes that you have created.

-Organising your products is also very easy and uses a category system that allows you to make both parent and sub-categories which makes create a very good hierarchy for your products.
-The add product page is very simple, all you need to do is name that category.
+Organizing your products is also very easy and uses a category system that allows you to make both parent and sub-categories which makes create a very good hierarchy for your products.
+The add product page is very simple, all you need to do is name the category.
 If you want to, you can add a description and images to the categories.

 You can manage a lot of your inventory directly from the product overview page using the quick edit option including price, quantity, category, SKU number, sale price and product title and URL.
 This makes updating your inventory very quick and simple to do.

-Ecwid – The order management system in Ecwid is really easy as everything can be done directly from the order overview page, including printing off the invoices, updating order statuses and updating payment status.
-You can also export all of your order information, either via CSV format or directly to a Google sheet of your choice, if you want to analyse the data.
+Ecwid – The order management system in Ecwid is really easy as everything can be done directly from the order overview page, including printing invoices, updating order statuses and updating payment status.
+You can also export all of your order information, either via CSV format or directly to a Google sheet of your choice, if you want to analyze the data.

 WooCommerce – In the core WooCommerce plugin, the order management process is pretty poor as you can only update order statuses.
 The PDF Invoices and Packing Slips plugin changes this though and it is free to use, this allows you to print invoices and packing slips directly from the order overview page for individual or bulk orders.
 If you want to export your orders in CSV format, then you will need to install an additional plugin.